 2. Browse or Auto-Invest: You can manually select individual loans from the marketplace — filtering by loan originator, interest rate, duration, and loan type — or set up the Auto Invest feature to automatically allocate your capital based on your criteria.
 Auto Invest is particularly useful for maintaining consistent deployment of capital.

 3. Earn Interest: Interest accrues monthly on your invested principal.
-Most loans on Debitum feature a buyback guarantee from the loan originator, meaning if the borrower is late by more than 60 days, the originator repurchases the loan at par plus accrued interest.
+Most loans on Debitum feature a buyback guarantee from the loan originator, meaning if the loan is more than 90 days overdue, the originator must repurchase it at face value plus accrued interest (plus a penalty on delayed repayments).

 4. Reinvest or Withdraw: As loans repay, you can reinvest the principal and interest into new loans or withdraw to your bank account.
 Withdrawals are processed within 1-3 business days.